When to visit the vet?

 - Regular check-ups: After an operation, veterinary examinations at close intervals (e.g. every 3–6 months) are useful in order to detect relapses or complications early.

-- Wound care: Careful aftercare in the area of the surgical wound is important.
-With a TECA, the ear usually has to be checked more intensively to avoid infections.
+- Wound care: Careful aftercare of the surgical wound area is important.
+For a TECA, the ear usually needs more intensive monitoring to prevent infections.

-- Imaging follow-up examinations: Periodic X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
-It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT checks can help to rule out local recurrences or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+- Imaging follow-ups: Periodic X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT scans can help rule out local recurrence or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..

 Prevention